0-complexity/www-greenitglobe/www.greenitglobe.com/content/job/career.md

 block2_image = "/images/apply.png"
-block2_header = "So you want to apply to GIG?" block2_text = "Send us your CV and a letter of motivation to jobs@greenitglobe.com.
-If your profile fits our expectations and company culture, we start off with an informal chat." block2_link = "#"
+block2_header = "So you want to apply to GIG?" block2_text = "If your profile fits our expectations and company culture, we start off with an informal chat." block2_link = "#"

 block3_image = "/images/good-news.png"